 After traveling the state of Kansas for the past few years, hitting up as many waterfalls as possible, I thought it was time to make a fun little Kansas waterfall list!
-This year, I’ve made it a point, with all the rain, to try and hit most of the ones I’ve yet to visit.
 I’m up to over 60 of nearly 80 waterfalls that I have on my list.
 That’s a lot, considering most people don’t even realize there are waterfalls in the state of Kansas!
 I recently published my map of Kansas waterfalls on my new website, Kansas is Beautiful.

 Before I begin, if you just want to view all the Kansas waterfall photography, I’ve set up a gallery of all the waterfalls I’ve visited in Kansas located on my Kansas waterfalls photo gallery!